Total Pageviews

 Its has been nagging away at me that I haven't written my blog in two months but I felt like I had nothing memorable to say - life was just being life.
 My flat sale completed so my constant state of anxiety waned, we had a gorgeous holiday in Egypt where Isla blew me away with her fearlessness of camels, jellyfish and falafel.
 I had an offer accepted on what I hope will be our new home which Isla already refers to as our duck pond house because of its idyllic position overlooking a, yep you guessed it, duck pond.
 And work has slowed down to a bearable jog rather than a Usain Bolt sprint.
 So life is good, but it felt pretty ordinary until today when I had time to stop and appreciate that you don't need to be doing anything special for life to feel incredibly special.

-I don't know whether its a fear of being on my own or wanting to surround Isla with other children, but normally at the weekend I try to pack it to the rafters with plans and we are off and out visiting friends and family as soon as the last spoonful of CrunchyNut Cornflakes is down the gullet.
+Normally at the weekend I try to pack it to the rafters with plans and we are off and out visiting friends and family as soon as the last spoonful of CrunchyNut Cornflakes is down the gullet.
 But today there were no plans (albeit not through lack of trying), so we had a beautiful sunny unplanned day stretching out before us.

 We took the big fat gypsy bike down to the park ("its a hill mummy, hold on, hold on!
 I want Daddy!") and did a circuit of the playground stopping off at the sandpit, swings and zipwire before ice cream.
 When I bought the bike at Christmas, I was so excited by the thought of Isla's face when she unwrapped the pink monstrosity which only Katie Price and 3 yr olds could covet, I didn't stop to think that I would actually have to be seen in public with it.
 To retain some shred of dignity I jokingly referred to it as the big fat gypsy bike to friends, not realising that 3yr olds have no sense of irony (or knowledge of the Channel 4 series) and the next thing I know she's asking anyone who'll listen what they think of her big fat gypsy bike.
 I think that's what is known as an own goal.